 In essence, Twilio is continuing to round-out and grow the Flex platform, and wasn’t afraid to bring in the experts necessary to do so.

 Here we go again with the Artifical Intelligence.
-Dialpad has been making some interesting moves all around lately, what with their introduction of free Business VoIP.
+Dialpad has been making some interesting moves all around lately, what with their introduction of free Business VoIP to the Dialpad pricing structure.
 To make things even more interesting, Dialpad recently snatched up some new AI tech by joining forces with friends at TalkIQ.

 According to a TechCrunch interview, Dialpad Ceo Craig Walker said the company was searching for a real-time AI solution, but was disappointed to find many didn’t exist yet — except for TalkIQ.